 Skipping a Professional Inspection

-An essential part of the process that is frequently overlooked due to time constraints, cost, or just pure laziness, is taking a prospective vehicle to a trusted shop or dealer to have it professionally inspected.
+An essential part of the process of buying a used golf cart that is frequently overlooked (due to time constraints, cost, or just pure laziness) is taking a prospective vehicle to a trusted shop or dealer to have it professionally inspected.

 While a professional inspection might be overkill for an older cart with several known defects (and appropriately priced as such), if you are a first time buyer looking at a vehicle with an asking price of several thousand dollars, it’s well in your interest to have the cart inspected by a third party if possible.